Oncology Nurse Training and Certificate Program Overviews

 Postgraduate Certificate in Oncology Nursing

-Postgraduate certificates in oncology nursing are for nurses who already have a master's degree.
+Postgraduate certificates in oncology nursing are for nurses already having a master's degree.
 As is true of master's degree programs, they are predominantly designed to prepare students to become specialty nurse practitioners.
-Either an NP or CNS may take part in the program.
+Either an NP or CNS takes part in the program.
 Certificate programs are much less research-oriented than master's degree programs.

-Coursework varies a great deal from one oncology nursing postgraduate certificate program to another.
-Classes may address:
+Coursework varies from one oncology nursing postgraduate certificate program to another.
+Classes address:

 - Complete management of cancer therapies